hardeeksharma/ReactIntro/README.md

 # REACT SETUP PROCESS

 -npm install --save-dev babel-cli babel-loader babel-core babel-preset-react babel-preset-es2015 webpack
+    OR simply run
+- npm install
+    this will install all the node modules, that are required to run this project.
 # HOW TO RUN THIS PROJECT

 - Transpile and bundle the react file by, after this you will see a bundle.js file in APP_DIR (src) folder